Concrete Home

 There is no trade association currently representing the Autoclaved Aerated Concrete industry.
 Manufacturing of AAC still exists in North America.
 We suggest you search the internet for dealer representatives that can assist you with potential product availability in your area.

-A Tale of 3 Cities: The Residential Versatility of AAC
+A Tale of Three Cities: The Residential Versatility of AAC

-Dodson houseThe benefits of using autoclaved aerated concrete (AAC) are numerous.
-Perhaps in testament to the versatility of AAC, the 3 residential projects described here are quite different—but share a common theme of safety.
+AAC_Dodson_100pxThe benefits of using autoclaved aerated concrete (AAC) are numerous.
+Perhaps in testament to the versatility of AAC, the three residential projects described here are quite different—but share a common theme of safety.
 A large single family home in a forest, whose construction is being managed by the owner himself; a modest single family home on a wooded site, designed by an architect seeking environmentally sound and healthy living; and a large development along the Louisiana Gulf Coast requiring superior weather resistance.
-More on AAC residential projects.

-Comfort SuitesSome guests in a Georgia hotel are sleeping better tonight thanks to autoclaved aerated concrete (AAC).
-About an hour outside of Atlanta, the site for the Forsyth, Georgia Comfort Suites, a slim lot adjacent to an interstate, posed a few challenges.
+AAC_hotel_100pxSome guests in a Georgia hotel are sleeping better tonight thanks to autoclaved aerated concrete (AAC).
+About an hour outside of Atlanta, the site for the Forsyth, Georgia, Comfort Suites, a slim lot adjacent to an interstate, posed a few challenges.
 And high land costs are making it increasingly common to build on sites that have inherent challenges such as noise, unlevel terrain, or minimal set-backs.
-So developers turned to a concrete system to help meet their needs for delivering a quality project—in this case, a strong, quiet, 4-story structure near a heavily traveled highway.
-More on the AAC hotel.
+So developers turned to a concrete system to help meet their needs for delivering a quality project—in this case, a strong, quiet, four-story structure near a heavily traveled highway.

 Disclaimer